ruescasd/mrkl/README.md

 #### Batch processor optimization

-The batch processor's primary bottleneck is PostgreSQL connection and query overhead, not in-memory merkle tree operations (which usually complete in under 1ms).
+The batch processor's primary bottleneck is PostgreSQL inserts and and queries, not in-memory merkle tree operations (which usually complete in under 1ms).
 In a high insert rate scenario, the number of copied rows per batch can be large, which can benefit from
 * Multi-row INSERTs: The processor uses batch INSERTs instead of individual row inserts, achieving a 10x performance improvement
+    * TODO: consider postgresql COPY for even greater (though probably marginal) improvement

 #### `merkle_log` fetches